javeriya-info/Air-Quality-and-Health-Impact-Analysis/README.md

 Future Improvements
 Incorporate advanced machine learning models to predict health impacts based on air quality.
-Expand the dataset to include more geographical areas and extended time frames.
+Expand the dataset to include more geographical areas and extended time frames